wenca611/GA-AI-vs.-BTD1/README.md

 ## TODO list for Project Bloons TD vs. AI
 - Ensure that buildings can't be placed on top of each other (except for nails and glue).
-- Before running the first generation, test various building types to determine where they can and cannot be placed on the map.
 - Consider alternative approaches to the genetic algorithm, such as using a different method instead of crossover.
 - Investigate the cost of buildings and upgrades (Note: Costs may vary based on different map layouts and building positioning, especially for the village building).
 - Evaluate the buildings and attempt to devise a strategy for optimal placement (Consider using various metrics to assess building effectiveness).